-A former Company executive has asserted a claim of \$4,400 against certain former directors of the Company for damages incurred as a result of the claimed lost value of Plaintiff's investment, including Class B Convertible Preferred Shares.

-The Quebec Superior Court of Justice rendered judgment on January 28, 2014 whereby two former directors were found liable and ordered to pay \$648 plus interest and additional indemnity as of July 6, 2010, totaling \$781.
-The claim against the other two former directors was dismissed.
-On August 19, 2015, the Quebec Court of Appeal dismissed an appeal to overturn the Quebec Superior Court order and dismiss the claim as a whole.
+A former Company executive has asserted a claim of CAD\$4,400 against four former directors of the Company for damages incurred as a result of the claimed lost value of Plaintiff's investment which he was unable to realize because of the defendants' conduct.
+Judgment was rendered on January 28, 2014.
+Two former directors were found to have benefited from the "oppressive conduct" and ordered to pay CAD\$648 plus interest and additional indemnity as of July 6, 2010.
+The action against the other two former directors was dismissed.
+An appeal from the judgment had been filed to overturn the judgment and dismiss the action as a whole, but the appeal was denied.
 A former director then sought leave to appeal to the Supreme Court of Canada with such leave granted on April 7, 2016.